zertico/apidoc/source/index.md

 # Admin Company Profile Telephone

-When logged in, the admin can access information about your telephones, it allows him to create, update, show and list them.
+When logged in, the admin can access information about his telephones.
+This access allows him to create, update, show and list them.

 ## Create